 The views were independently collated and analysed by Bournemouth University’s Market Research Group.
 A mid-point review was carried out to review who had responded so far.
 Ongoing promotion was then targeted to ensure a good representative spread across Dorset’s geography, demography and diversity.

 Feedback was received from a number of sources, with representation from people with varied characteristics across a broad range of demographic groups.
-The full report will be available to read in March 2020 on our website.
+The full report is now available to download.

 Healthwatch Dorset also promoted opportunities to take part in two national surveys linked to the aspirations of the NHS Long Term Plan.